-The first commercial LTE Broadcast service was launched in January 2014 by south Korea’s KT Corp, using Qualcomm Snapdragon processors integrated with Qualcomm Gobi modems and Samsung phones fitted with Expway middleware.
+The first commercial LTE Broadcast service was launched in January 2014 by South Korea’s KT Corp, using Qualcomm Snapdragon processors integrated with Qualcomm Gobi modems and Samsung phones fitted with Expway middleware.

 Other operators began demonstrating the potential for LTE Broadcast around sporting events in 2014: Verizon during Super Bowl in February and Poland’s Polkomtel in August for the World Volleyball Championship.
-In June 2015, EE (since acquired by BT) followed in the UK at the FA Cup final (but onlywith a small number of selected users) and in Asia Singtel worked with Ericsson to trial LTE Broadcast for the South East Asian Games.
+In June 2015, EE (since acquired by BT) followed in the UK at the FA Cup final (but only[insert space]with a small number of selected users) and in Asia Singtel worked with Ericsson to trial LTE Broadcast for the South East Asian Games.
 In the US, Verizon launched its commercial Go90 service in October 2015, having equipped its entire nationwide network with LTE Broadcast capability.